AbdetaT/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
 - The main advantage is  It is flexible because it allows changes to be made within any of the VMs associated with it.
 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+-Plants elk stack together
+- Monitors the server
+Command to Execute playbook
+-sudo ansible-playbook site.yml
+-
 -    1. Install Docker.io
   2. Install python3-pip
   3. Install Docker Python Module
   4. Download and launch a Docker web container